zeeljnparmar/post-feed/README.md

 ```
 npm run start
 ```
-Server will be available at : 3000
+Server will be available at PORT : 3000

 ---